JavaScript is required

 • family necessity – for example, having a family member with a serious illness

-• a local emergency or technical outage – for example, anticipating a bushfire evacuation text notification.
+• a local emergency or technical issue – for example, expecting a bushfire evacuation text alert.

-In cases where an exemption is granted and with the employee’s consent, nominated supervisors should inform relevant staff about the arrangements regarding the employee’s personal electronic device.
+If an exemption is given and the employee agrees, nominated supervisors should tell relevant staff about the employee’s personal electronic device arrangements.
 The reason for the exemption does not need to be shared.
-Centre staff with an approved exemption must not use their personal device to take images or videos of children, and its use must not impede active supervision responsibilities.
+Centre staff with an approved exemption must not use personal devices to take images or videos of children.
+Their use must not interfere with active supervision duties.

 Emergencies

-Staff are permitted to use their personal electronic devices during an emergency to communicate with emergency services.
-This includes situations involving a lost child, an injured child or staff member, or a lockdown or evacuation (see the Emergency management and evacuation policy).
-However, personal electronic devices must not be used to take images or videos of children, even in emergency situations.
+Staff may use their personal electronic devices in an emergency to communicate with emergency services.
+This includes if a child is lost, or a child or staff member is injured.
+It also includes emergencies causing lockdown or evacuation (see the Emergency management and evacuation policy).
+Personal electronic devices must not be used to take images or videos of children, unless directed by emergency services.

 Early Learning Victoria-issued electronic devices